 After all, it only takes a few bad apples to spoil the bunch.
 If a manager discovers that one of their team is taking liberties, it could erode trust throughout the team.

 There are also information security concerns to consider.
 Without proper oversight, employees could be committing data breaches – whether intentionally or not – that can compromise sensitive data and risk damaging the organisation’s reputation.

 For instance, an employee could be sending copies of sensitive information to personal accounts, connecting to an insecure Wi-Fi, or downloading malicious files or executables.

-Indeed, the GDPR (General Data Protection Regulation) permits workplace monitoring – but it sets very clear guidelines on the extent to how and when monitoring is allowed and organisations’ requirements for doing so.
+That’s one of the reasons that the GDPR (General Data Protection Regulation), often considered a bane to organisations, permits workplace monitoring.
+However, as you might expect, it sets clear guidelines on the extent to which monitoring is allowed and organisations’ requirements when doing so.

 Before any surveillance can take place, organisations must create a policy that lets employees know the circumstances of monitoring and their expectations of fair use.

 As private communication meets the definition of personal data (as described in Article 4 of the GDPR), organisations must prove that they have a lawful ground to collect and monitor this information.

 Many people have mistakenly thought this means getting consent, but not only is consent hard to get and keep, the GDPR says an employee cannot give consent to an employer because of the inherent imbalance of power.

 In other words, consent can’t be “freely given” if the data subject faces a potential negative effect from not consenting.
 It’s reasonable to expect that an employee might fear for their job (or at least fear losing favour among their bosses) if they don’t consent to being monitored.